niceyeti/tutornetes/clusters/base_cluster/go_grpc_example/README.md

 provides a good way to think about such api's as mere layers in an infrastructure; and they should be trivialized as such.
 Focus instead on other aspects of technical debt.

 After completing this app, I almost err on the side of not adding gRPC endpoints to a platform unless they are native to it and well-understood by other developers and maintainers.
-In other words a prior organizational/team commitment.
+In other words gRPC requires a prior organizational/team commitment.
  This may be an overstatement, and should simply be evaluated on a case-by-case basis.
-However, integrating gRPC/protoc into development and maintenance is a prime suspect for maintenance headaches for team mates without gRPC experience or are innocently unfamiliar with how it was set up in one's repo.
+However, integrating gRPC/protoc into development and maintenance is a prime suspect for maintenance headaches for team mates without gRPC experience or who are innocently unfamiliar with how it was set up in one's repo.
 The test, development, and maintenance plan must be defined, well-understood, and agreed upon by stakeholders.
 The point is that gRPC, though great, anticipates justified 'why have you added this?' feedback from feature-slaying, resource-conscientious managers :) .
 Though let's not forget gRPC's primary features w.r.t. http2, security, and performance.
 Some feedback: